 - Stomach pain

-The Florida House Experience takes into consideration each individual’s addiction and experiences before developing a treatment plan.
+FHE Health takes into consideration each individual’s addiction and experiences before developing a treatment plan.
 Our medical, clinical, and psychiatric professionals implement proven strategies into our drug addiction treatment programs so that patients have the highest chance of long-term recovery success.
 Specialized drug treatment services include medical detox, residential treatment, outpatient treatment, sober living skills education, mental health fitness, and aftercare.
 With so many services and support, patients that come for drug addiction treatment services can leave with the knowledge, skills, and desire to continue recovery on their own.
 Ultimately, drug addiction treatment is up to you.
 You must decide that your cocaine addiction has affected your life negatively and that you don’t want to live like this anymore.
 Treatment is possible and successful for those that are committed and determined to not let their addiction control their lives anymore.
-Decide today that you are done with addiction and that you need help, and The Florida House Experience will be with you the entire way.
+Decide today that you are done with addiction and that you need help, and FHE Health will be with you the entire way.